Home - Book Preview

 “A pleasure to meet you, Sir.
 Welcome to the valley.”

 “Thanks.
-Good to meet you too, Jeff,” the young officer replied.
+Good to meet you, too, Jeff,” the young officer replied.

 “Will you be trying out for the soccer team in the fall, Jeff?”
 Mr. Romanov asked.

 “Yes, Sir,” Jeff said.
 “That’s part of why I’m out here.
-I might get out played, but I’ll be damned if I’ll get out run.”
+I might get out played, but I’ll be damned if I’ll get out run!

 “That’s the attitude I want to see from my players, Jeff!
 What position do you play?”

-“That kind of work ethic will serve you well later in life too, Jeff,” Officer Dwadczik added.
+“That kind of work ethic will serve you well later in life, too, Jeff,” Officer Dwadczik added.
 “Would you mind a workout partner in the mornings?”

 “That’d be great, Sir.”

 “I’m on the graveyard shift right now, eleven at night to seven in the morning.
-I can be here by 7:15 most mornings, as long as I don’t get buried in reports from the night shift.
+I can be here by 7:15 most mornings as long as I don’t get buried in reports from the night shift.
 Would that work for you?”

 “Yes, Sir!”
 Jeff said quickly.
 “I usually do my push-ups and sit-ups after waking up.
 Should I keep doing that?”

-“Why don’t you hold off until you get here in the morning?”
+“Why don’t you hold off until you arrive in the morning?”
 Jack Dwadczik suggested.
 “I’m sure you’re doing things right, but I can show you some other types of push-ups, too.
 What are you doing now?”
-Jeff explained when he’d started and how many of each he could do.
-Jack nodded.

 “Yes, please,” Jeff replied, nodding.

 Another thirty minutes of sleep was always welcome.
 Delaying the start of his workout until 7:15 wouldn’t cut into his day much, even when school started.
-He would easily make his scheduled shifts at Bilzarian’s, too.
+He would quickly make his scheduled shifts at Bilzarian’s, too.

 “Good deal.
 I’ll see you here by 7:15 tomorrow morning.
-If I’m not here on time, then I’m tied up with something.
+If I’m not here on time, I'm tied up with something.
 Start without me.
 Are you done working out for the day now?”

 “Yes, Sir, I am.”